-158 academic records shall contain only information about academic status, except that 159 student participation in academic governance may also be recorded pursuant to 160 policies adopted by the University.
-However, disciplinary actions taken against a 161 student which affect eligibility to register may be recorded for as long as 162 authorized by special action of the President or designee, pursuant to the Student 163 Disciplinary Procedures of The California State University.
-164 b.
+- a.
+Separation of Records and Information.
+To minimize the risk of disclosure to unauthorized persons, discipline, counseling, medical, and activities records shall be kept separately from the official university academic records.
+Transcripts of academic records shall contain only information about academic status, except that student participation in academic governance may also be recorded pursuant to policies adopted by the University.
+However, disciplinary actions taken against a student which affect eligibility to register may be recorded for as long as authorized by special action of the President or designee, pursuant to the Student Disciplinary Procedures of The California State University. - b.
 University Access to Records and Information.
-Information from disciplinary, 165 counseling, academic, medical, or activities files shall be available only to 166 authorized persons within the University who require such records in the normal

-- course of performing the assigned duties of their position. - c.
+Information from disciplinary, counseling, academic, medical, or activities files shall be available only to authorized persons within the University who require such records in the normal course of performing the assigned duties of their position. - c.
 Extra-Institutional Access to Records and Information.
 Students have a right to expect that their records will not be subject to unauthorized disclosure or access.
 Student records shall not be available to any extra-institutional person, agency, or organization except as permitted under the Family Education Rights and Privacy Act (FERPA, 20, U.S.C.
 1232 [G]).
 Custodians of student records should be aware that the law prohibits release of most student information without prior consent, except within the University or state or Federal agencies, and only when the persons receiving the information have a "legitimate educational interest."

 Students should be aware that there are circumstances under which "directory information" can be released to extra-institutional parties unless a student specifically prohibits it by filing a form with the Registrar's office.
 (The University shall ensure that the students are notified of their right to file such a form.)

 Directory information as defined by FERPA includes the student's name, address, telephone listing, electronic mail address, photograph, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
 All requests for release of student "directory information" to extra-institutional parties shall be reviewed by the campus information officer and a determination rendered as to whether it meets FERPA requirements.

-The University shall make a good faith effort to notify a student in writing upon receipt of a subpoena of student records and information, the judicial authority requesting the records, the specific records requested, and the action taken by the University.
+The University shall make a good faith effort to notify a student in writing upon